Annie-XIE/summary-os/RDO+XS+Neutron.md

 box environment, we need to create three networks, *Private network*, *Public network*, *VM network*.

+		xe network-create name-label=os-int-net
+		xe network-create name-label=os-ex-net
+		xe network-create name-label=os-vm-net

 ##### 2. Install Guest VM
 This Guest VM is used as platform for installing OpenStack software.

 2.1.
 One VM per hypervisor using XenServer 6.5 and RHEL7/CentOS7 templates, also ensure that they are HVM guests.

+2.2.
+Create interface card for Guest VM

+		xe vif-create device=1 network-uuid=2147d400-89e2-4df9-e055-c772f0548f51 vm-uuid=63b519dd-e23b-3924-23a0-cc3549370b82
+		xe vif-create device=2 network-uuid=ecf39f2b-e467-17a7-b411-14c708745aad vm-uuid=63b519dd-e23b-3924-23a0-cc3549370b82

+*Note: vm-uuid is the id of guest vm, network-uuid is the id of os-vm-network and os-ex-network, device id shoudl be set according to your environment*

 ##### 3. Install RDO
 3.1 [RDO Quickstart](https://www.rdoproject.org/Quickstart) gives detailed
 installation guide.

+3.2 Run `Step 0: Prerequisites` to prepare the environment

-3.2 Run `Step 1: Software repositories` and then remove the postfix of *xxx.repo.orig* in */etc/yum.repos.d* which is CentOS repositories that are modified by RDO during installation.
+3.3 Run `Step 1: Software repositories`.
+Please remove the postfix *.orig* of *CentOS-XXX.repo.orig* in folder */etc/yum.repos.d* and then try `yum update -y`.

+*Note: You may meet some errors while executing yum update, you can just ignore these errors and reboot the VM after yum update.*

-3.3 Run `Step 2: Install Packstack Installer` to install packstack.
+3.4 Run `Step 2: Install Packstack Installer` to install packstack.
 Packstack is the real one that installs OpenStack service.

+*Note: You may also meet errors of package version, you can try to install required packages manually*

-3.4 Generate answer file `packstack --gen-answer-file=<ANSWER_FILE>`.
+3.5 Generate answer file `packstack --gen-answer-file=<ANSWER_FILE>`.

-3.5 Change *ANSWER_FILE* to set neutron related configurations.
+3.6 Change *ANSWER_FILE* to set neutron related configurations.
 You should set these configuration items according to your environment.

+    CONFIG_DEFAULT_PASSWORD=<your-password>
+    CONFIG_DEBUG_MODE=y
     CONFIG_NEUTRON_INSTALL=y
     CONFIG_NEUTRON_L3_EXT_BRIDGE=br-ex
     CONFIG_NEUTRON_ML2_TYPE_DRIVERS=vlan